fimoengine/emf-rfcs/text/0000-emf-core-base.md

 > #endif
 > ```
 >
-> - Description: Character used by the os to represent a path.
+> - Description: Character used by the OS to represent a path.

 ---